WeiyingZhao/WeiyingZhao.github.io/_pages/oscd.md

 method is more effective than denoising the original multitemporal stack.
 The data volume to be processed is also reduced compared to other methods through the use of the “superimage”.

 ![Flowchart](/images/flowchart2.png)
+Figure 1.
 Multi-temporal SAR image denoising framework

 Experimental results
 ======

+MuLog-BM3D method is used to denoise the super-image which is acquired through temporal averaging 31 Sentinel-1 images.

 ![NoisySuperImg](/images/NoisySuperImg.png)
+Figure 2.
+Noisy image and denoised super-image.

 ![DNoisyImg](/images/DNoisyImg.png)
+Figure 3.
+Denoised image